t9md/atom-vim-mode-plus/REFACTORING_IDEA.md

 - Currently vim-mode's TextObject is not really object, its TextObject like command, it mixes operation with TextObject this limit flexibility.

-- Operator can take motion and textobject as target of operation although current argumenet name is motion, but it actually can be TextObject.
+- Operator can take motion and textobject as target of operation although current argument name is motion, but it actually can be TextObject.

-Operator's @target variable name is not appropriate since it can take TextObject so @target should be better.
+Operator's @motion variable name is not appropriate since it can take TextObject so @target should be better.
 But accessed from outer object

 @complete should be @executable ?